vibudh2209/D2/README.md

           python download_zinc15.py -up path_url_file/url_file -fp path_smile_folder -fn smile_folder -tp num_cpus

   This will create a *path_to_smile_folder/smile_folder* folder and download the SMILES within it.
-This step can take few hours, and ~84GB memory for 1.36 billion molecules.
+This step can take few hours, and ~84GB for 1.36 billion molecules.

 - Reorganize the SMILES files into a number of evenly populated files equal to the number of CPUs used for phase 1 (see below).
 Activate the tensorflow environment and run

           python smile_simplification.py -sfp path_smile_folder/smile_folder -tp num_cpus -tn final_number_of_files